noamraph/nix-pills/pills/02-install-on-your-running.md

 been installed in our profile, therefore e.g. the `bin` directory points to the only program which has been installed (Nix itself).

-But that\'s only the contents of the latest generation of our profile.
+But that's only the contents of the latest generation of our profile.
 In fact, `~/.nix-profile` itself is a symbolic link to `/nix/var/nix/profiles/default`.

-In turn, that\'s a symlink to `default-1-link` in the same directory.
+In turn, that's a symlink to `default-1-link` in the same directory.
-Yes, that means it\'s the first generation of the `default` profile.
+Yes, that means it's the first generation of the `default` profile.

 Finally, `default-1-link` is a symlink to the nix store
 \"user-environment\" derivation that you saw printed during the installation process.

-We\'ll talk about `manifest.nix` more in the next article.
+We'll talk about `manifest.nix` more in the next article.

 ## Nixpkgs expressions